Derived Categories of BHK Mirrors: Categories of Singularities

 We now repeat Orlov's observation that the category of singularities localizes about the singular locus (Proposition 1.14 in \cite{Orl04}) in the presence of a group action. \begin{proposition}[Orlov] Assume that $\op{coh}[X/G]$ has enough locally-free sheaves.
 Let $i: U \to X$ be a $G$-equivariant open immersion such that the singular locus of $X$ is contained in $i(U)$.
 Then the restriction,

 is an equivalence of categories. \end{proposition} \begin{proof} The proof of Proposition 1.14 in \cite{Orl04} works verbatim for equivariant sheaves. \end{proof}

 Our goal later on, will be to convert a problem on hypersurfaces in weighted projective space to a toric calculation.
-This is done using a theorem of Isik and Shipman which also us to pass from studying a hypersurface to the (toric) total space of the line bundle defining it.
+This is done using a theorem of Isik and Shipman which allows us to pass from studying a hypersurface to studying the (toric) total space of the line bundle defining it.

 The setup is general and does not involve toric varieties.
-Namely, consider a variety $X$ with the action of an algebraic group $G$ and a vector bundle $\mathcal{E}$ on $X$.

-Take the section $s \in \op{H}^0(X, \mathcal E)$ and consider the zero locus $Z$ of $s$ in $X$.
+Namely, consider a variety $X$ with the action of an algebraic group $G$ and an equivariant vector bundle $\mathcal{E}$ on $X$.
+Take a section $s \in \op{H}^0(X, \mathcal E)^G$ and consider the zero locus $Z$ of $s$ in $X$.
 The pairing with $s$ induces a global function on the total space of $\mathcal E^\vee$.
-Let $Y$ be the zero locus of the pairing with $s$ and consider the fiberwise dilation action of $\gm$ on $Y$. \begin{theorem}[Isik, Shipman, Hirano] Suppose the Koszul complex on $s$ is exact.
+Let $Y$ be the zero locus of the pairing with $s$ in $\op{tot}(\mathcal{E}^\vee)$ i.e. the union of the zero section of $\op{tot}(\mathcal{E}^\vee)$ and $\op{tot}(\mathcal{E}^\vee|_Z)$.
+Consider the fiberwise dilation action of $\gm$ on $Y$. \begin{theorem}[Isik, Shipman, Hirano] Suppose that $s$ is a regular section i.e., the Koszul complex on $s$ is a resolution of $\O_Z$.
 Then there is an equivalence of categories

 \end{theorem}